 - Invasive visual recording

 - Unlawful disclosure or promotion of intimate visual material

 - Unlawful electronic transmission of sexually explicit visual material

 - Fraudulent use or possession of identifying information.

 For more information on victims’ services, rights, and resources in Texas, you can contact the Victim Services Division of the Texas Department of Criminal Justice or by telephone at (800) 848-4284.

-Additionally, the Office of the Attorney General of Texas provides information on victim compensation on their Crime Victim Services website.
-For more information on crime victim compensation, you can also call them toll-free at (800) 983-9933.
+Additionally, the Office of the Attorney General of Texas provides information on Crime Victim Compensation and additional resources.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our TX Sheriff Departments page for the contact information for your local sheriff’s department.